 Right now their 3,500 square foot beer hall is only open on Saturdays but there are plans to extend weekend hours.
 Inside you can try flights of partner or collaboration brews, seasonal, and limited release brews that pour from their 20 taps.
-They also have a biershop that is open Thursdays and Fridays 3-8pm.
+Bring your canine friend as they’re dog-friendly and have some classic board games on hand!
+Want beer to go?
+Their biershop is open Thursdays and Fridays 3-8pm.
 If you’re planning a special event, take a peak at their gorgeous private event room that is hard to beat.

 MUDDY YORK BREWING CO.

 Just down the street from Brunswick Bierworks is Muddy York Brewing Co.
-This small batch brewery is run by a husband and wife team — he brews, and she designs.
-Each style of beer has a intricate label and a story to tell.
+This small batch East York brewery is run by a husband and wife team — he brews, and she designs.
+Each style of beer has an intricate label and a story to tell.
 Be sure to ask them.

 Open every day, come enjoy the fruits of their labour at their tap room or beer garden outside.
 While the majority of Muddy York’s beer is produced at Brunswick Bierworks down the street, they can produce up to ten hectolitres on-site.